-To supplement the use of response rates, indicators of the representativeness of respondents (R-indicators) have been developed (Schouten, Cobben and Bethlehem 2009; Schouten, Shlomo and where SD_p is the standard deviation of the predicted response propensities:
+To supplement the use of response rates, indicators of the representativeness of respondents (Rindicators) have been developed (Schouten, Cobben and Bethlehem 2009; Schouten, Shlomo and Skinner 2011).

-Skinner 2011).
 These indicators use modelled probabilities of response to construct an overall measure of how well the responding population represents the in-scope population.
 There are numerous R-indicators.
 The one used in the analysis in this section is expressed as follows:

-$$1-2 \times SD_p$$
+$1 - 2 \times SD_p$